Psychological Center

 Assessment Fees

-fees are based on a sliding fee scale, ranging from $50 to $150 per assessment.
+Murray State students, faculty, and staff pay $50 per assessment.
+Community members' fees are based on a sliding fee scale, ranging from $50 to $200 per assessment.
 Payments can be made with cash or check.
 We are unable to accept credit or debit card payments.
+Under the No Surprises Act, prospective clients are entitled to a Good Faith Estimate of their cost for services.
+For more information about your rights visit the No Surprises Act website.

-The availability of assessment appointments is limited, so if you don't come in the
+The availability of assessment appointments is limited, so if you don't come in the first few weeks of the semester you may be placed on a waiting list.

-clinician.
 Here is a guide orienting you to the process most assessments follow.

-(*Please note that other service entities on campus or in the community may not be bound to protect the confidentiality of your report.
-Always discuss the legal limits of confidentiality and choose carefully those with whom you share copies of psychological reports or other sensitive information.)
+Please note that other service entities on campus or in the community may not be bound to protect the confidentiality of your report.
+Always discuss the legal limits of confidentiality and choose carefully those with whom you share copies of psychological reports or other sensitive information.

 Where We Are Located

 We are located in Room 401 in Wells Hall on the Murray State University campus.
 Wells Hall faces North 16th Street and is located between Chestnut and Main Streets.
-Take the elevator to the 4th floor and turn left as you come off the elevator.
-Enter the door marked Psychological Center and come all the way down the corridor to the Reception Desk.

-Wells Hall
+Wells Hall front

 Parking

 You may register for a visitor parking permit by calling MSU Parking Services at 270.809.4812 and providing your license plate number and email address.
-Parking permits are electronic
+Parking permits are electronic and linked to the license plate number on your vehicle, no paper tag needed.

-Contact us:
+Contact Us

 Psychological Center